English Department Students and Graduates

 Zoe also has artwork, Justice for George Floyd which was published in a book called, Resistance, by Writing for Peace.

 Ray Mulvey '21, Writing Internship

-Writing intern, Ray Mulvey, creates virtual firearms history exhibit at museum in Little Falls, MN.
+Writing intern, Ray Mulvey, creates virtual firearms history exhibit at the Morrison County Historical Society museum in Little Falls, MN.